standardebooks/manual/7-high-level-structural-patterns.rst

 Epigraphs in section headers
 ============================

 #.
-Epigraphs in section headers have the quote source in a :html:`<cite>` element set in small caps, without a leading em-dash and without a trailing period.
+Epigraphs in section headers have the quote source in a :html:`<cite>` element set in small caps, without a leading em dash and without a trailing period.

 	.. class:: wrong